-Daniel J. Cardinali, board chairman
+Daniel J. Cardinali, Communities In Schools

 Mr. Cardinali is President of Communities In Schools, Inc., the nation’s largest dropout prevention organization, that serves more than 1.3 million of America’s most disenfranchised students each year.
 Mr. Cardinali is a 2007 Annie E. Casey Children and Families Fellow, a Trustee for America’s Promise, and Vice Chairman of the board of directors of the National Human Services Assembly.
-He holds a bachelor’s degree in foreign service from Georgetown University and a master’s degree in philosophy from Fordham University.
+He holds a bachelor’s degree in Foreign Service from Georgetown University and a master’s degree in philosophy from Fordham University.
 Mr. Cardinali is a resident of Washington, DC.

 Ms. Jones is a successful actress, well known for her roles on such hit television shows as Parks and Recreation and The Office.
 She has starred in several films including The Social Network, I Love you, Man, Our Idiot Brother, and The Muppets.
 She has participated in Stand Up to Cancer events, EDUN and ONE: The Campaign to Make Poverty History and The Art of Elysium's volunteer program, which runs artistic workshops for hospitalized children.
 In 2007, Ms. Jones was honorary chair of the annual Housing Works benefit, which fights AIDS and homelessness in New York City.
 She graduated from Harvard University in 1997 where she studied Religion and Philosophy.
 Ms. Jones is a resident of New York City.
 She joined the Peace First board in 2004.